Downderry: The Long Stone (Shag Rock)

-Past Coleadon is a 600 m stretch of beach which ends in a rocky outcrop known locally as "Shag Rock" after the seabirds who can be seen sitting on the rock drying their wings after diving for fish.
-This marks the end of easy foot access to the coastline.
-There is a path up the cliff which leads to the road above this beach, the climb is pleasant but reasonably strenuous.
-The ruins of an old Victorian lodge, known as "St Germans Hut", can be found halfway up this cliff path.
+Beyond Coldeadon is a 600 m stretch of beach which ends at a rocky outcrop known locally as "Shag Rock", named for the seabirds that gather there to dry their wings after diving for fish.
+This marks the end of easy foot access along the coastline.
+A path up the cliff leads to the road above the beach; the ascent is pleasant but reasonably strenuous.
+The ruins of a Victorian lodge, known as "St Germans Hut" are located about halfway up the path.

 Television transmitter

-On one of the hills above the village is a television transmitter which serves as a repeater for the local area.
+One of the hills above the village hosts a television transmitter which serves as a repeater for the surrounding area.

 Chain Home bunkers

-During the Second World War Downderry was the site of a Chain Home radar installation.
-The remains of this installation are present and can be found on the east side of the village.
-One of the bunkers has been converted into a residential garage, the other is no longer accessible from the road as it is now private property.
+During the Second World War, Downderry was the site of a Chain Home radar installation.
+The remains of this facility are still present on the east side of the village.
+One of the bunkers has been converted into a residential garage, while the other is no longer accessible from the road because it is now on private property.